theodore-dream/Raspberry-Pi-HQ-Camera-Livestream-with-Fedora/README.md

 - Raspberry Pi 4 with 4GB of memory, with the 6mm wide angle lens
 - Fedora 32 desktop system with 4GB of memory, Ryzen 5 1600
 - Elgato cam link 4k
-- I used minihdmi to full size HDMI converter to plug into the Pi, then a 6foot HDMI cord from that to the elgato cam link.
-Available on Amazon.
+- I used minihdmi (Pi4 hdmi size) to full size HDMI converter to plug into the Pi, then a 6foot HDMI cord from that to the elgato cam link.
+The elgato cam link plugs into a usb3 port on the Fedora system.
+Must be usb3.

 ### Fedora Setup